slim-ai/saas-examples-harden-simple-app/README.md

 #### Step 1: Instrument  🕵️

-The first step involves instrumenting the image and simply speaking it means that the Slim Sensor is going to act like an intelligence agent to collect data for the further probe.
+The first step involves instrumenting the image.
+Simply speaking, this means adding the Slim Sensor to your container so it can act as an intelligence agent to collect data during the `Observe` step.

 ```sh
 $ slim instrument \